Gardens & Galleries

 Two Nights

-Matsue’s nicest ryokan in the heart of the city.
+Matsue’s nicest ryokan is in the heart of the city.
 Here you will get a real taste of Japan with kaiseki dinner and hot spring baths.
 Founded in 1888, Minamikan is a well-established ryokan located in Shimane Prefecture with 130 years of history behind it.
-It stands in a great location commanding a fine view of Lake Shinji.
+It stands in a great location, commanding a fine view of Lake Shinji.

 Park Hotel Artist Room